f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab9.rst

 -  Let this run for 2 minutes.
 Stop the attack by pressing "Enter"" a couple of times in the **Attacker** window the choosing option "3" to stop the "Attack"

-..NOTE::  The DHD does not record the end of the attack right away, it is very conservative, therefore you may have to wait 5 minutes to see the results.
+..
+NOTE::  The DHD does not record the end of the attack right away, it is very conservative, therefore you may have to wait 5 minutes to see the results.

   |image94|